reyno405/Regex-Tutorial/README.md

 ## Regex Components

-### Anchors
+### ⚓Anchors

-In regex archors are its own family tokens that dont belong to any spacific characters.
-A anchor in regex is a ^ and a $.
-The ^ will specify the beginning of the string while a $ will specify the end of a string.
-These two anchors will need to be in the order of ^ then $ like in the example of /^\d\d:\d\d$/
+The Regex begins with \b, this is called an anchor and it's job is to define a "word boundary".
+By using this at the beginning/end we are forcing what's called a "whole word" search.
+So for example, if the Regex was \b867530\b, then only 867530 would match up but not 8675309.

+Some other anchors are ^ and $:

+^XXXXX will match any string that starts with ^XXXXX

+XXXXX$ will match any string that ends with XXXXX$

+Anchors do not match any characters, but instead they match specific positions.
+As you just saw ^ matches the starting position right before the 1st character of the search string.
+On the other hand $ matches the end of the last character, and of course \b defines the entire boundary for the search string itself.

 ### Quantifiers

 ### OR Operator